kanisterio/kanister/docs/tutorial.rst

   $ kubectl --namespace kanister get pod -l app=kanister-operator

-ActionSet's ``Status.Progress.RunningPhase`` field can be used to figure out the phase that is being run currently, for a particular action.
-Once the ActionSet has completed the value of ``Status.Progress.RunningPhase`` would be set to ``""``.
+ActionSet's ``Status.Progress.RunningPhase`` field can be used to figure out the phase being run currently, for a particular action.
+Once the ActionSet has completed, this value is set to ``""``.

 During execution, Kanister controller emits events to the respective ActionSets.
 The execution transitions of an ActionSet can be seen by using the following command: